 Norway’s extreme weather makes for bad driving conditions in the winter, especially up in the mountains.
 You will have to cross a mountain pass like Hardangervidda if you are traveling between the west and east of Norway, and these passes are often incredibly challenging to pass during the peak of winter.

-If you’re passing over Hardangervidda during a winter storm, you might see that the road has what is called kolonnekjøring (which can be translated to column driving or convoy driving).
-This is a type of crossing that you might have to experience if you are driving a rental car between Bergen and Oslo during the winter, so let’s take a closer look at what column driving in Norway is like, and what to do.
+If you’re passing over Hardangervidda during a winter storm, you might see that the road has what is called kolonnekjøring (which can be translated to convoy driving).
+This is a type of crossing that you might have to experience if you are driving a rental car between Bergen and Oslo during the winter, so let’s take a closer look at what convoy driving in Norway is like, and what to do.

 If the storm keeps getting worse, the entire mountain pass might even close down!
 There’s a few times when Hardangervidda has been shut down for multiple days, and you have to be prepared to either wait a long time, or take a very long detour to get between the east and the west of Norway.

-How to behave if there’s column driving on your mountain pass
+How to behave if there’s convoy driving on your mountain pass

-Driving with column driving in Norway is not as difficult as you might imagine.
-You will get to an area where a physical barrier is set up and signs telling you that there’s column driving ahead (see the top photo to see what it’s like).
+Driving with convoy driving in Norway is not as difficult as you might imagine.
+You will get to an area where a physical barrier is set up and signs telling you that there’s convoy driving ahead (see the top photo to see what it’s like).

 When the snow plow is ready, just follow the convoy of cars over the mountain pass.
 It will usually drive at a pretty slow pace, but it’s important to not get too far behind the car ahead if you while at the same time staying at a safe distance.